sk222sw/dotons/README.md

 ### Development

 1. `npm install` to install dependencies

+2. `npm install -g supervisor` to install supervisor globally

-2. `npm start` to start expressjs backend. node supervisor will auto-restart on save
+3. `npm start` to start expressjs backend. node supervisor will auto-restart on save

-3. `npm run watch` and webpack will bundle client side code and update on save
+4. `npm run watch` and webpack will bundle client side code and update on save

 ### Production

 1. `npm install` to install dependencies

+2. `npm install -g supervisor` to install supervisor globally

-2. `npm run build` to make webpack bundle and minify client side code
+3. `npm run build` to make webpack bundle and minify client side code

-3. `npm run deploy` or `npm run deploy-windows` to run express in production mode
+4. `npm run deploy` or `npm run deploy-windows` to run express in production mode

 ### Contributing
 We have a master-branch that is used in production, and a develop-branch in development.
 Never make changes directly to master